lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 For example, you may have personalised your environment with a very simple or rather fancy Unix prompt, colour schemes for your development environment, keyboard shortcuts, etc.
-Your learners usually won't have all of this.
+Your learners usually won't have made such modifications.

 Similarly, avoid using keyboard shortcuts as these will hide the action(s) you are performing and learners may not know about them.